Mueller report shows he chose not to charge Trump because obstruction was in plain view

 As for whether Trump might have been involved in witness tampering, the special counsel cited legal precedent that acting "corruptly" would require proof of "conscious wrongdoing."

-The nearly 448-page report on the two-year investigation into Russian interference in the 2016 presidential election and possible obstruction of justice by President Donald Trump contains redactions made by Attorney General William Barr.
+The nearly the two-year investigation into Russian interference in the 2016 presidential election and possible obstruction of justice contains redactions made by Attorney General William Barr.

-The attorney general has said he planned to remove grand jury material, information that would reveal intelligence sources, disclosures that could affect other ongoing investigations and information that would infringe on the privacy of those who were only peripherally involved in the probe.
+The attorney general removed grand jury material, information that would reveal intelligence sources, disclosures that could affect other ongoing investigations and information that would infringe on the privacy of those who were only peripherally involved in the probe.
 But some Democrats still want to see the full, unredacted report.

-In a press conference before the report's release, Attorney General William Barr said he and Deputy Attorney General Rod Rosenstein determined the president hadn’t obstructed justice in part because the report found “evidence of non-corrupt motives.”
+In a press conference before the report's release, Barr said he and Deputy Attorney General Rod Rosenstein determined the president hadn’t obstructed justice in part because the report found "evidence of non-corrupt motives."

 As "the special counsel's report acknowledges, there is substantial evidence to show that the President was frustrated and angered by a sincere belief that the investigation was undermining his presidency, propelled by his political opponents, and fueled by illegal leaks," Barr said.